chainer/chainerrl/docs/install.rst

 .. literalinclude:: ../requirements.txt
   :caption: requirements.txt

-ChainerRL can be installed via PyPI:
+ChainerRL can be installed via PyPI,

 ::

  pip install chainerrl

-The recommended way to install ChainerRL is through the source code:
+or through the source code:

 ::